Smart Cities: Internet of Things (IoT) technology trial

 How is the data managed?

-The system comprises of sensors to detect movement which count the number of entities in the space.
-The counts are compiled and sent the gateway every hour.
-The gateway uses a public access network to transmit the collected data to the software for analysis, reporting and visualisation.
+The IoT system comprises sensors which detect movement and count the number of entities in a space.
+The counts are compiled and sent to a LoRaWAN network gateway every hour.
+The gateway uses a public access network to then transmit the collected data to software for analysis, reporting and presentation.